slowernews/wisdom-tldr/README.md

 > *'Having a low opinion of yourself is not modesty.
 It’s self-destruction.' -- Bobby Sommer*

-WARNING: Know the frontier between confidence and arrogance.
+CHALLENGE: Know the frontier between confidence and arrogance.

 > *'Confidence is not walking into a room thinking you are better than everyone, its walking in not having to compare yourself with anyone at all.'*